-Childcare Costs cost by city is one of the most-searched cost topics in the US, and for good reason — prices swing wildly depending on your zip code.
+Childcare Costs by city is one of the most-searched cost topics in the US, and for good reason — prices swing wildly depending on your zip code.
 Average monthly childcare and daycare costs.
-The data below compares pricing across 300+ American cities using BLS and Census Bureau figures.
+The data below compares pricing across 301 American cities using BLS and Census Bureau figures.
 Whether you're in Abilene (our most affordable market) or San Francisco (the priciest), you'll find detailed numbers to help you budget accurately.

-Why Childcare Costs Costs Vary by City
+Why Childcare Costs Vary by City

 Housing market dynamics, the largest component of most budgets